Justin-J-K/Fetch-Rewards-Android-Exercise/README.md

 A native Android mobile application that queries JSON data from https://fetch-hiring.s3.amazonaws.com/hiring.json and displays it as a list of items that are sorted by name and grouped by list ID.
 Each group has a header in the list.
 This exercise is part of an application to Fetch Rewards, and created by Justin Kim.

+The application uses a Model-View-ViewModel architecture.
+It also utilizes Retrofit, Gson, StateFlows, and Jetpack Compose to query an API, deserialize JSON data, use reactive programming, and create a user interface.

 ## Exercise Requirements

 * Items grouped by `listId`